ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

 ## Global Sweeps (7 items)

 ### Cross-cutting Quality Checks
-- [ ] **G1:** Descriptive captions pass – each figure/table states what it shows and why it matters; ensure in-text references near first mention.
+- [x] **G1:** Descriptive captions pass – each figure/table states what it shows and why it matters; ensure in-text references near first mention.
-  - Changes:
+  - Changes: Added one‑line takeaways at first mention for §6.1 figures; clarified captions for cost/latency figures and all appendix tables/figures; ensured consistent labels and references.
+Commits: 9a738a2, b692b3c, d3d0e81, 51ec750, 9394196, dbda28a, 3276d8d.

 - [ ] **G2:** Cross-reference normalization – replace § with "Section …"; ensure appendix vs numbered sections are consistent.
   - Changes: